Skip to content

 Table of Contents

-When structuring your business as a company, it is important to consider that there are both limited and unlimited companies.
-Perhaps you intend to incorporate your business into a company but are not sure what the main difference is between a limited company and an unlimited company.
+When structuring your business as a company, it is essential to consider the various types of company structures available to you.
+Perhaps you intend to incorporate your business into a company, but are not sure what the main difference is between a limited company and an unlimited company.
 This article will explain the key differences between the two legal structures and then highlight the advantages and disadvantages of both.

 Business Structures